sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>openal-soft</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Open Audio Library
+Short desc    : Open Audio Library
 URL          : http://openal-soft.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : OpenAL Soft is a cross-platform software implementation of the OpenAL 3D
+Descript     : OpenAL Soft is a cross-platform software implementation of the OpenAL 3D
              : audio API.
 It's built off of the open-sourced Windows version available
              : originally from the SVN repository at openal.org.
 OpenAL provides
              : capabilities for playing audio in a virtual 3d environment.
 Distance